One stupid, free scoop of ice cream.

 It was crazy how some people could shift their emotional state in a fraction of a second, from surprise to disgust to hate to surprise again and somehow linger on confusion.

-Her eyes roamed his body as if in revenge, You saw me, you twat waffle!
+Her eyes roamed his body as if in revenge.
+You saw me, you twat waffle!
 I get to see you!
-It probably wasn’t the best revenge since he wore a robe, though she stared at his exposed chest, nonetheless.
+It probably wasn’t the best revenge since he wore a robe.
+She stared at his exposed chest, nonetheless.

 “I’m . . . sorry,” she finally said, cheeks now a little flushed.

 That was most definitely not the reaction he had expected.
 He wasn’t a bad-looking guy by any means, but he also wasn’t the type that got cute girls like this to blush, all without saying a single word.
-It usually took a bit of work, took a bit of timing.
-Not to mention the little fact that this particular girl had tried to kill him with her deathly stare only minutes ago.
+It usually took a bit of work, a bit of rehearsal.
+Of course, let’s not forget that this particular girl had tried—moments ago—to kill him with her deathly stare.